ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 We make the mmap cache non-optional and only use a single cache, caching everything.
 We remove the parent key of `kdbGet` and `kdbSet` and always return the keyset of the whole KDB.

+### Data restrictions

+@kodebach wrote:

+> Make all the keys returned by kdbGet completely read-only.
+> To change the data you need to append an entirely new key to replace the existing one.
+> Then we just need to keep a shallow copy internally.

+### API restrictions

+@kodebach wrote:

+> Change the API and remove KeySet from kdbGet and kdbSet also option 4 in [the operation sequences decision](../0_drafts/operation_sequences.md).
+> If the keyset is owned by the KDB handle, it should not be as big surprise, if there is extra data in there.
+> I certainly wouldn't try to asset anything on the contents of a KeySet that I don't own directly, unless the condition is explicitly documented somewhere.

+@markus2330 wrote:

+> I disagree, it is actually the same kind of surprise for "More Keys".
+> Only the "Fewer Keys" would get fixed.

 ### In-Memory COW Cache

 We keep a duplicated keyset in-memory and tag the keys as copy-on-write (COW).